d3i-website/d3i-website.github.io/_pages/community/symposium-2024.md

 #### Short course

 In the morning of the 30th of May, a course is organized where we teach the basics of how to prepare your own data donation study using the data donation software Port.
+A document providing further information about the course can be found [here](/assets/documents/ddsymposium_short_course.pdf).

 #### Registration

-More information on how to register for the symposium and/or short course will follow soon here!
+Registration is now open until the 10th of May!
+Click [here](https://forms.uu.nl/universiteitutrecht-fsw/Registration-form-Data-Donation-Symposium) to get to the registration form.

 #### Past editions